-Module Amount in EUR thousands Third party contributio Component 1: Supporting Palestinian administration and services 93,000 N/A Component 2: Supporting the Palestinian social protection system 24,000 N/A Component 3: Support to East Jerusalem hospitals 13,000 N/A Total 130,000 N/A areas covered by PEGASE DFS programmes.
+Module Amount in EUR thousands Third party contribution Component 1: Supporting Palestinian administration and services 19,200 N/A Component 2: Supporting the Palestinian social protection system 13,250 N/A Component 3: Support to East Jerusalem hospitals 0 N/A Total 32,450 N/A

+The aforementioned allocations are indicative and may be changed depending on the needs expressed by the PA and the funds received from other donors for specific areas covered by PEGASE DFS programmes.
 It is anticipated that, as in earlier years, other donors will make contributions.

-The aforementioned allocations are indicative and may be changed depending on the needs expressed by the PA and the funds received from other donors for specific